NZ’s Climate Policies and Local Government Actions

 Click the link to learn more about New Zealand’s Climate Change Program.

-Local Council’s Role in Mitigation and Adapting to Climate Change
+Local Council’s Role in Mitigation and Adaptation to Climate Change

-In New Zealand, local councils are required to consider climate change impacts on communities under the Resource Management Act (RMA) 1991 and incorporate climate change into its existing frameworks, plans, projects, and standard decision-making procedures like flood management, water resources, planning, building regulations, and transport (Climate change adaptation, 2021).
+In New Zealand, local councils are required to consider climate change impacts on communities under the Resource Management Act (RMA) 1991 and incorporate climate change into their existing frameworks, plans, projects, and standard decision-making procedures, such as flood management, water resources, planning, building regulations, and transport (Climate change adaptation, 2021).

 In February 2021, the government plans to repeal the RMA Act and replace it with three new pieces of legislation:

-• the Natural and Built Environment Act (NBA) as the primary replacement of the RMA,
+• The Natural and Built Environment Act (NBA) is the primary replacement of the RMA.

 • Strategic Planning Act (SPA), and